Portishead Radio: World War II

 The station played a vital role during World War II in maintaining communications with the British merchant navy and with patrol aircraft in the North Atlantic.
 During the war, all communications with ships were one-way in order to avoid revealing the ships' locations to the enemy.
 The station was short-staffed because many staff were on secondments to various government services, such as operating other radio stations and training new radio officers to work in naval convoys.
 In 1943, the workload was so great that Royal Navy officers and 18 telegraphists were brought in from (amongst others) HMS Flowerdown, a Naval Shore Wireless Service station near Winchester.

+The new station, which opened in 1948.

+Queen Elizabeth II signing the visitors' book at Portishead Radio, 1958.

 Post-war expansion and decline

 In 1948, the station was expanded again, adding two operating rooms with 32 new radio operator positions, a broadcasting and landline room, and a file of ship and aircraft positions plotted using magnetic indicators on a 36 by 16 ft steel map of the world.
 Other maps covered the North Atlantic and Western European areas.

 During the 1950s and 1960s there was a steady increase in traffic levels, and the telex-over-radio (TOR) system started operations.
 By 1965, the station employed 86 radio officers who handled over 11 million words of traffic per year, communicating with on average over 1,000 ships per day.
 Queen Elizabeth II visited the station in 1958.

 By 1974, traffic levels reached over 20 million words per year, handled by 154 radio officers.
 The rise in traffic was driven by demand from the oil market, the deep-water fishing industry, and the leisure boating market.
 After the Portishead transmitter site closed in 1978, and Dorchester in 1979, the service – still called Portishead Radio – used transmitters at Rugby (Warwickshire), Leafield (Oxfordshire) and Ongar (Essex).

 Competition from satellite communications, beginning with Marisat in 1976 later the Inmarsat network, initially had little effect on the station's business, which continued to expand.
 Following the division of the Post Office in 1981, the station was operated by British Telecommunications.
 In 1983, a new control centre was opened, adding new radiotelephone and radiotelegraphy consoles, and an automatic radiotelex facility.
 The transmitter sites at Leafield and Ongar closed around 1990.

 In addition to maritime and aeronautical radio services, the station provided communications facilities for fixed stations worldwide such as relief agencies, emergency and disaster relief companies, and industries where reliable landline communications were poor or non-existent.
 This was known as the 'Gateway' service and operated from the early 1980s until closure.

 In the station's penultimate year to March 1999, there were on average per month 571 radio telegrams, 533 radio telephone calls, and 4,001 radio telex calls.

+Sending the last transmission from Portishead Radio, 30th April 2000.